databrary/design/wireframe-presentation.md

 - [x]: change "Shared on November 2000" to "Shared November 2011"
 - [x]: reduce # video file to 1 each participant, data files to 2
 - [ ] Excerpts tag with a couple videos, description, view
+- [x] change to "Download citation in this format: "
+- [ ]:?: should excerpts be in public view, or in authorized view?

 UPDATED: Study page (Authorized View)